adonisjs/attachment-lite/README.md

 ## Usage

-The first step is to import the `responsiveAttachment` decorator and the `ResponsiveAttachmentContract` interface from the package.
+The first step is to import the `responsiveAttachment` decorator and the `ResponsiveAttachmentContract` interface from the `adonis-responsive-attachment` package.

 > Make sure NOT to use the `@column` decorator when using the `@responsiveAttachment` decorator.